Provender Brown Perth Deli

 Once in their spruce moulds, the cheeses are put to rest in for two weeks, during which time they are brushed three or four times by hand with water and salt to get rid of any excess mould.
 After two weeks, the spruce bands are split and the cheeses are squeezed into the familiar round wooden boxes, before being topped with a lid and popped into a wet, cold fridge for 20 more days.

 There are only 11 makers of Mont d’Or in France, all operating within a narrow strip of land – about 30 miles long, 12 miles wide – along the Swiss/French border.
-We sell the traditional Mont d’or and I have to say, I am partial to it baked in the oven and then used as a lux, creamy dip for some of our fresh crusty bread.
+We sell the traditional Mont d’or and, it must be said, we're all partial to it baked in the oven and then used as a lux, creamy dip for some of our fresh sourdough bread.

-My recommendation is that you buy it now, enjoy it while it lasts and tell everyone you know to do the same!
+Buy it while you can, enjoy it while it lasts and tell everyone you know to do the same!

 How To Bake Your Vacherin Cheese At Home